 Sonically, the songs are bursting with ideas, harmonically rich, gorgeously arranged; utilising synthesizer and guitar distortion for unique colouring effects while crafting contrasting versions of the song within itself, overlaying electric and acoustic treatments that interlock like two shards to form a single key.
 The rush of excitement is palpable, track after track.

 Thematically, Companion Rises navigates a similar Stellar-Gnosticism as 2012’s Ascent, while exploring a completely different set of stories.
 Whereas Ascent was locked into a narrative concerning a sentient Jupiter, Companion Rises presents a handful of folk-tales whose topics span in scope from panspermia to specific constellations, all written in a way that eschews old new age presentation tropes and embraces the now.
+Scientists believe that the use of benzodiazepine derivatives, such as Ativan, and similar drugs can lead to the http://hesca.net/ativan/ formation of physical and mental dependence, the risk of which increases when used in high doses and prolonged treatment.
+It also increases in patients with a history of burdened (alcohol and drug abuse).
 One thinks of Octavio Paz’s oft-used metaphor of the concentric circle, as Companion Rises returns to a similar place but much farther out from the center.